Your cookie preferences

 Credit cards are designed for making purchases.
 If you use one to withdraw money from a cash machine, it’s considered a cash advance.
 You have to pay a fee for cash advances along with a higher rate of interest, starting from the day you take the money out.
 The same also applies to foreign currency bought on most credit cards.

-How to avoid this charge: Keep your credit card for purchases and use your debit card when you need cash.
+How to avoid this charge: Keep your credit card for purchases and use your debit card or prepaid travel card when you need cash.

 Annual usage fees

 Some credit cards charge a fixed annual or monthly fee.
 This fee is typically charged in return for benefits such as rewards or cashback on spending.
-Fees can vary widely, ranging from as little as £12 a year to as much as £250.
+Where charged, fees can vary widely, ranging from as little as £12 a year to as much as £250.

-How to avoid this charge: If you want the perks offered by the card, you have to pay the annual fee.
-However, some reward cards waive the annual fee for the first year, enabling you to take advantage of the benefits for free during that time.
+How to avoid this charge: If you want the perks offered by the card, you may have to pay the annual fee, unless you meet certain criteria, such as having a current account with the card provider.
 Another option is to choose a card with no annual fee.

 Compare our best no-annual-fee credit cards